A village in amber.

 (Especially since I grew up in Indiana, married a man names James Goodrich, and had no idea there’d been a governor of my home state with the same name.)

 You can walk the streets of Nashville or go for a hike in the park and call it a good visit.
-If you really want to get the most of your time here, I’ve got some suggestions for things to do in Brown County.
+If you really want to get the most of your time here, I’ve got some suggestions for things to do in Brown County, Indiana.

 Our stay at Abe Martin Lodge, lunch and tour at Hard Truth Hills, and tour of T.C.
 Steele were hosted.

-Check Chateau Thomas’ events calendar before you go.
+Check Country Heritage’s events calendar before you go.
 If there’s live music, call and make a reservation.
 There’s no charge and they’ll have a table waiting for you.

-TLTip: get to Chateau Thomas Winery a little early and do a tasting.
+TLTip: get to Country Heritage Winery a little early and do a tasting.
 Then get a bottle of your favorite wine and a cheese tray and settle in for a night of good music.

 T.C.
 Steele State Historic Site